Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides a usage example with default thresholds and explicitly states that load_project must be called first.
-However, it does not mention when not to use this tool or compare with alternative tools.
+Provides a usage example with default thresholds and explicitly states 'Requires load_project to be called first.'
+However, it does not specify when to use this tool over other analysis tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.